OracleChain/EosProxyServer/README.md

 <h2 id="1">Overview</h2>

-This project is the full-funcional bachend server for [PocketEos-Android](https://github.com/OracleChain/PocketEOS-Android)/[PocketEos-IOS](https://github.com/OracleChain/PocketEOS-IOS).
+This project is the full-funcional backend server for [PocketEos-Android](https://github.com/OracleChain/PocketEOS-Android)/[PocketEos-IOS](https://github.com/OracleChain/PocketEOS-IOS).

 What does this project provide：